ams129/TVGL/README.md

 ```

 Parameters
-* data : numpy array with the raw data
+* X : numpy array with the raw data
 * alpha : the regularization parameter controlling the network sparsity
 * beta : the beta parameter controlling the temporal consistency
 * penalty_type : the penalty type("L1" or "L2")